openbiox/awosome-bioinformatics/README.md

 - [clonealign](https://github.com/kieranrcampbell/clonealign): Bayesian inference of clone-specific gene expression estimates by integrating single-cell RNA-seq and single-cell DNA-seq data
 - [CellFishing.jl](https://github.com/bicycle1885/CellFishing.jl): (cell finder via hashing) is a tool to find similar cells of query cells based on their transcriptome expression profiles.
 - [VIPER](https://github.com/ChenMengjie/VIPER): variability-preserving imputation for accurate gene expression recovery in single-cell RNA sequencing studies.
+- [scgen](https://github.com/theislab/scgen): a tensorflow implementation of scGen. scGen is a generative model to predict single-cell perturbation response across cell types, studies and species.
+- [conos](https://github.com/hms-dbmi/conos): a package to wire together large collections of single-cell RNA-seq datasets.
+It focuses on uniform mapping of homologous cell types across heterogeneous sample collections.
+For instance, a collection of dozens of peripheral blood samples from cancer patients, combined with dozens of controls.
+And perhaps also including samples of a related tissue, such as lymph nodes.
+- [MAGIC](https://github.com/KrishnaswamyLab/MAGIC): Markov Affinity-based Graph Imputation of Cells (MAGIC) is an algorithm for denoising high-dimensional data most commonly applied to single-cell RNA sequencing data.
+MAGIC learns the manifold data, using the resultant graph to smooth the features and restore the structure of the data.
+- [zinbwave](https://github.com/drisso/zinbwave): a zero-inflated negative binomial model for single-cell RNA-seq data, with latent factors.
+- [SIMLR_PY](https://github.com/bowang87/SIMLR_PY): Visualization and analysis of single-cell RNA-seq data by kernel-based similarity learning.
+- [dca](https://github.com/theislab/dca): a deep count autoencoder network to denoise scRNA-seq data and remove the dropout effect by taking the count structure, overdispersed nature and sparsity of the data into account using a deep autoencoder with zero-inflated negative binomial (ZINB) loss function.
+- [scVI](https://github.com/YosefLab/scVI): deep generative modeling for single-cell transcriptomics.
+- [PhenoGraph](https://github.com/jacoblevine/PhenoGraph): a clustering method designed for high-dimensional single-cell data.
+It works by creating a graph ("network") representing phenotypic similarities between cells and then identifying communities in this graph.
+- [splatter](https://github.com/Oshlack/splatter-paper): simulation of Single-cell RNA sequencing data.
+- [DeepNovo-DIA](https://github.com/nh2tran/DeepNovo-DIA): de novo peptide sequencing for DDA and DIA by deep learning.
+- [scVI](https://github.com/YosefLab/scVI): Deep generative modeling for single-cell transcriptomics.

 ##### Protein Data Related